bigchaindb/bigchaindb/docs/server/source/appendices/rethinkdb-backup.md

-# Backing Up & Restoring Data
+# Backing Up and Restoring Data

-There are several ways to backup and restore the data in a BigchainDB cluster.
+This page was written when BigchainDB only worked with RethinkDB, so its focus is on RethinkDB-based backup.
+BigchainDB now supports MongoDB as a backend database and we recommend that you use MongoDB in production.
+Nevertheless, some of the following backup ideas are still relevant regardless of the backend database being used, so we moved this page to the Appendices.

 ## RethinkDB's Replication as a form of Backup